mirucon/required-ja/required.md

 Version: The version, written in X.X or X.X.X format.
 Requires at least: The oldest main WordPress version supported, written in X.X format.
 Themes are only required to support the three last versions.
 Tested up to: The last main WordPress version the theme has been tested up to, i.e. 5.4.
 Write only the number.
-Required PHP: The oldest PHP version supported, in X.X format, only the number
+Requires PHP: The oldest PHP version supported, in X.X format, only the number
 License: The license of the theme.
 License URI: The URL of the theme license.
 Text Domain: The string used for textdomain for translation.